philbowles/H4AsyncTCP/README.md

 # What it will do when it's ready ("real soon now")

+On its own, not a lot.
+It i designed tobe "inherited from" and both [PangolinMQTT](https://github.com/philbowles/PangolinMQTT) and [ArmadilloHTTP](https://github.com/philbowles/ArmadilloHTTP) use it as their core Async TCP driver.
+So if you want to use either of those, or [H4/Plugins](https://github.com/philbowles/h4plugins) which sist on top of them both, you will need it no matter what.

+It's also useful if you want to write your own Async protocol handler, as 90% of the hard bits have already been done for you.
+The whole process is reduced to:

+* set up server URL
+* set up RX function to receive data
+* send some data

 AardvarkTCP extends the popular [ESPAsyncTCP](blah) and [AsyncTCP] libraries.
 It adds *huge** packet fragmentation on transmit (TX), and reassembly of *huge** packets on receive (RX).
 It also fixes at least two fatal bugs in [ESPAsyncTCP](blah) which cause significant issue when trying to implement robust apps on top of that library.
 The full [ESPAsyncTCP](blah) API is provided, plus some extremely useful additions.

 *By "huge" we mean any packet that is larger than the total LwIP buffers.
 If you compile with the "Low Memory" option this will be 1072 bytes or 2920 with the "Higher Bandwith" options (as of Apr 2021)